 Join us as we explore and practice the historical thinking skills that define the life and work of professional historians.
 Students will have the opportunity to immerse themselves in history through lectures and discussions, analyze primary sources from the NMAAHC and other Smithsonian collections, and engage with experts in the field.
-Students will complete the week by presenting an original argument that centers around the 2020 theme: The Paradox of Liberty: The African American Experience in the Revolutionary Era (1763 - 1785).
+Students will complete the week by presenting an original argument or project that centers around a theme that explores the African American experience during a period of history.

 - Introduction to and the practice of college-level writing techniques and methods

-- Digitally engage the galleries and resources of NMAAHC and the Smithsonian
+- Digitally engage the galleries and resources of the NMAAHC and the Smithsonian

 - Interact with experts in the academic and public historical fields

-- Present an original argument on the experience of African Americans during this period
+- Present an original argument or presentation on the experience of African Americans during this period

 - Student Information and Academic Information